Avondsch/Avondsch/README.md

 ## Hello!👋

 My name is Muhil, I am a junior high student studying in India.
-I love programming, especially low level experimentations.
+I love programming, especially low level experimentations, I mostly enjoy writing backend stuff.
 I am also a massive advocate of the cloud and I am learning about aws.
+Currently I am learning Java, clojure, and emacs.

 Technologies i use: